MicrosoftDocs/dynamics-365-unified-operations-public/financials/localizations/apac-tha-substitution-and-adjustment-invoices.md

 The substitution tax invoice includes the same information as the original tax invoice.
 It also bears the "Substitution" mark.
 A remark is added to the bottom of the substitution tax invoice that includes the reason for the substitution, the sequence number and the date of the substitution.

-Note that you need to create a new substitution each time you need to re-print a tax invoice.
+> [!NOTE] You need to create a new substitution each time you need to re-print a tax invoice.

 ## Adjust customer information on a tax invoice